Going to primary school

 Frequently asked questions

-I did not receive a placement notification.
+I did not receive a notice of placement.
 What should I do?

-I have a complaint about my child's placement.
+I have a complaint about the placement.
 What can I do?

-You can submit a complaint to the school administration board of the school that you sent your application form to.
-This board is responsible for processing your complaint.
+You can file a complaint with the school board of the school where you submitted the preference form.
+The school board is responsible for handling the complaint.

 Going to school